Skip to main content

 Mosquito larval samples are collected from sources of standing water such as marshes, impounds, backyard fountains, fishponds, water under buildings, storm drains, containers, creeks, and tree holes.
 A District vector control technician uses a dipper to take a sample of the water and visually determines whether any mosquito larvae are present.
 The technician then transports the sample to the laboratory for the larvae to be counted and identified.

-This October, 57 larval samples were collected in the field by vector control technicians and submitted to the lab.
-Eight different mosquito species were identified in larval samples.
-The species most often sampled was Culiseta incidens, present in 41 of the 57 samples (72%).
+This November, 59 larval samples were collected in the field by vector control technicians and submitted to the lab.
+Six different mosquito species were identified in larval samples.
+The species most often sampled was Culiseta incidens, present in 46 of the 59 samples (78%).
 This mosquito is active year-round in San Mateo County and is often collected from fishponds, containers holding water, and freshwater impounds.
-Another commonly collected species was Culex pipiens (49% of samples).
+Another commonly collected species was Culex pipiens (39% of samples).
 Culex pipiens breeds in underground sources such as storm drains as well as backyard sources like containers, small fountains, and bird baths.
 It is a vector of West Nile virus.

 These numbers reflect an effort by the operations department to collect samples from high density residential areas that may be most impacted by mosquito presence.
 This data is a core part of the mosquito surveillance process and is helpful for early detection of introduced species.
 Controlling mosquitoes while they are in the larval stage is the best way to reduce the need for aerial spraying and prevent the spread of arboviral diseases.